With the NFL Free Agency behind us, we are squarely in NFL Draft season.

 18. Minnesota Vikings, Top Draft Pick Prediction: Dillon Thieneman, S, Oregon

-This seems like a very obvious fit at Thieneman’s performance at the Combine and Harrison Smith‘s likely retirement.
-His 9.67 RAS performance at the Combine, matched with his 91.0 grade from PFF last year, likely cemented his spot in the top 20 of this draft.
+I’ve had this pairing for every mock I’ve done so far, as this seems like a very obvious fit after Thieneman’s performance at the Combine and with Harrison Smith likely retiring.
+The Vikings have not addressed his replacement in free agency.
+Thieneman's 9.67 RAS to go along with his 91.0 grade from PFF last year should have cemented his spot in the top 20 in this draft.

 Who Calls the Shots in Vikings Draft Room?